lucapantea/LightGCN/README.md

 | **layer=2** | 0.05988               | 0.04956 | 0.0271 |
 | **layer=3** | 0.06347          | 0.05238 | 0.0285 |
 | **layer=4** | 0.06515                | 0.05325 | 0.02917 |

+#### Update

+2020-09:
+* Change the print format of each epoch
+* Add Cpp Extension in  `code/sources/`  for negative sampling.
+To use the extension, please install `pybind11` and `cppimport` under your environment